CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/src/backend/script/README.md

 ## Step 6: Accept a fight with automation 🤖

 #### `Chainlink Automation`

+# NOT DONE YET, ITS NOT WORKING BUT CODED ⚠️

 <details><summary> Use Automation to execute fights 🤖 </summary>